 Last night I spent a few minutes poking around the menus and setting up the camera.
 This was not as easy as I would have liked.
-Setting aside the fact that I am used to Nikon’s menu, finding things in the menus was more challenging.
+Setting aside the fact that I am used to Nikon’s camera menu, finding things in the camera menus was more challenging.

 One of the reasons I love the Fuji X-T1 was the access to manual controls for aperture, ISO and shutter speed.
 I didn’t have to mess around with hard to read menus.
 The Sony doesn’t have as many manual controls but and the menu system was quick but not as easy to navigate.